Skip to main content

 EU hosting and processing

-CaptainDNS operates from the European Union:
+CaptainDNS runs its data plane from the European Union:

-• HTTP probes in France and Germany
+• European probe in France and Germany (default on every plan)

 • PostgreSQL database in France